psicobyte/PrecioPropiedadIntelctual/README.md

 Los datos son los que aparecen en la columna "Charges for the use of intellectual property" de la tabla 5.13 de los "World Development Indicators" del Banco Mundial, http://wdi.worldbank.org/table/5.13#

-Los datos se corrresponden, según la propia definición del informe, con la siguiente definición:
+Los datos se corrresponden, según la propia definición del informe, con los siguientes conceptos:

 	"Charges for the use of intellectual property are payments and receipts between residents and nonresidents for the authorized use of proprietary rights (such as